jayronsoares/cnpj_alpha/cnpj_transformation.md

     # Check if the transformed CNPJ matches the expected alphanumeric format
     if not alphanumeric_cnpj_pattern.match(transformed_cnpj):
         raise ValueError("Invalid transformed CNPJ format")

-    # Further checks if needed based on specific rules

 # Main function to test transformation and validation
 def main():